Joie Lee

-Joie Susannah Lee (/ʒwɑː/) is an American screenwriter, film producer and actress.
+Joie Susannah Lee (/ʒwɑː/) is an American actress, film producer, and screenwriter.

 Early years

-Lee was born in Brooklyn, New York, the daughter of Jacqueline (née Shelton), a teacher of arts and black literature, and William James Edward Lee III, a jazz musician, bassist, actor and composer.
+Lee is the daughter of William James Edward Lee III, a jazz musician, bassist, actor and composer.

 Career

 She has appeared in many of the films directed by her brother, Spike Lee, including She's Gotta Have It (1986), School Daze (1988), Do the Right Thing (1989), and Mo' Better Blues (1990).
 She also co-wrote and produced the film Crooklyn (1994).
-Another movie she appears in is A Kiss Before Dying (1991).
+A movie without her brother's involvement she appears in is A Kiss Before Dying (1991).